yaraalaa0/RT2_Assignment1/README.md

 - the node PositionServer which implements a random position service *(not modified from the main branch)*

-- the node goToPointAc which implements an action server to drive a robot toward a goal in the environment, and checks periodically if a cancel request has been sent.
+- the node goToPointAc which implements an action server to drive a robot towards a goal in the environment, and checks periodically if a cancel request has been sent.
 If so, it preempts the current goal and stops the robot. *(has been modified from goToPoint node of the main branch)*

-- the node FSM, which implements a server to start or stop the robot, and calls the PositionServer and goToPointAc to drive the robot. *(has been modified from the main branch)*
+- the node FSM, which implements a server to start or stop the robot, and manages calling the PositionServer and goToPointAc to drive the robot. *(has been modified from the main branch)*

 - the UserInterface node, which asks the user to start or stop the robot, and calls the service implemented in the FSM node. *(not modified from the main branch)*